-The passenger stage SLP8 design variations are based on the capsule predefinition.
-The challenge of the new stage design is to find an aerodynamic shape that allows both long-range glide missions with good hypersonic L/D, as in the case of SL7, and ballistic jumps outside the atmosphere over populated landmasses.
+The challenge of the passenger stage SLP8 design is to find an aerodynamic shape that allows both long-range glide missions with good hypersonic L/D, as in the case of SL7, and ballistic jumps outside the atmosphere over populated landmasses.
 For the latter, it is possible to eliminate all noise on the ground, but then the configuration's design needs to generate increased lift at increased AoA during re-entry to remain within acceptable heat loads.
-To address these somehow contradictory requirements, a multidisciplinary design optimization methodology has been established.
-Based on fast estimation methods the geometry of the wings has been systematically varied with regard to maximum SLP hypersonic lift to-drag ratio, maximum trimable hypersonic lift generation as well as the resulting dry mass of the vehicle.